coq/coq/doc/ltac2.md

 Likewise they can be recursive if the `RECFLAG` is set.

-Open variants are a special kind of variant types whose constructors are not statically defined, but can instead by extended dynamically.
+Open variants are a special kind of variant types whose constructors are not statically defined, but can instead be extended dynamically.
 A typical example is the standard `exn` type.
 Pattern-matching must always include a catch-all clause.
 They can be extended by the following command.